SilvanTeufel/SideScroller3D_ReadMe/README.md

 ## Test Example Map

 Open Unreal Editor.
 Open folder (In Unreal Editor folder tab):
-All\Engine\Plugins\TopDownRTSTemplate\Content\TopDownRTSTemplate\Level\levelOne
+All\Engine\Plugins\SideScroller3D\Content\SideScroller3D\Level\levelOne

 Open Unreal Editor.
 Open folder (In Unreal Editor folder tab):
-All\Engine\Plugins\TopDownRTSTemplate\Content\TopDownRTSTemplateLevel\levelTwo
+All\Engine\Plugins\SideScroller3D\Content\SideScroller3D\levelTwo

 ## Example Blueprints

 Your can find example Blueprints in the Unreal Editor as well:
-All\Engine\Plugins\TopDownRTSTemplate\Content\TopDownRTSTemplate\Blueprints
+All\Engine\Plugins\SideScroller3D\Content\SideScroller3D\Blueprints

-This Blueprints use the Parent Classes from TopDownRTSTemplate Plugin, which you can use for your Blueprints.
+This Blueprints use the Parent Classes from SideScroller3D Plugin, which you can use for your Blueprints.

 ## Parent Classes

-If TopDownRTSTemplate is installed the Classes can be used as Parent Class in Blueprint, so all functions from this Class are available.
+If SideScroller3D is installed the Classes can be used as Parent Class in Blueprint, so all functions from this Class are available.
 Just use one of the following Classes as Parent Class and or just choose them in your GameMode Blueprint.
-Category = TopDownRTSTemplate.
+Category = SideScroller3D.

 Parentclasses are: